Optimal Sleep Complex Benefits

 Pure Nootropics Optimal Sleep Complex combines ingredients magnesium, zinc, l-tryptophan, l-theanine, valerian root and lemon balm, as well as a plus version which adds melatonin for even deeper rest.

 These ingredients are commonly known to promote relaxation, stress relief and restful sleep.
-This natural blend provides a mild sedative effect which helps you fall asleep faster and works with your natural sleep cycle so you wake rested and refreshed.
+This natural blend may provide a mild sedative effect which helps you fall asleep faster and works with your natural sleep cycle so you wake rested and refreshed.

 Optimal Sleep Complex Dosage